hvo7/Customer-Retention-Analysis/README.md

 # Summary

 # Introduction
-Often times, retaining customers is cheaper than acquiring new ones, thus the targeted marketing campaign would maximize ROI by minimizing customer churn.
+A retailer company named "Simple Product Co." aims to improve customer retention and increase revenue.
+To do this, they plan to execute a marketing campaign.
+Often times, because retaining customers is cheaper than acquiring new ones, they are in need of determining which customers are at highest risk of churning and thus are prime targets.
+By focusing efforts on the right customers that are most likely to churn, the company can maximize ROI on marketing spend.
+I hope to provide a dashboard to help non-technical stakeholders target key customers and

 # Key Insights
+Our dataset includes the company's order history over the period of 2 years (2010 and 2011).
+We quantified customer retention using 3 primary metrics:
+* Customer Retention Rate (CRR)
+* Customer Churn Rate
+* Repeated Purchase Rate (RPR)

+1. Customer Retention Rate -

 # Dashboard